itsdavidhu/Lol-data/README.md

 Key Takeaway - play a normal game / go into practice tool to get accustomed.
 Then, play with the most intention and focus on either a short session or the first 1-3 games of a session to fully maximize lp gains

 ## Streaks

 In this section, we attempt to identify the impact of win and loss streaks.
 More specifically, when a player should stop playing after X streak length.
+For our purposes, streaks are defined as 3+ wins/losses without a significant break of 30 minutes in between games.

 ![alt text](https://github.com/itsdavidhu/Lol-data/blob/main/images/streaks.png?raw=true)

+- This graph shows the win rate of a game following a win/loss streak of X length.
+- The graph shows that, up until a win/loss streak of 7 games, there is no statistically significant difference.
+- However, for 8 games and onward, we can see a difference.
+- This supports the notion that a player's performance can be influenced by hot streaks and cold streaks.
+- We believe the win streak data is heavily skewed by smurfs and cannot be used to draw definitive conclusions.
+- Conversly, there are far fewer reverse smurfs and we ultimately believe the loss streak data does show that a players peformance decreases with longer losing streaks.

+Key Takeaway - stop playing or take a break if you are on a long losing streak

 ## Breaks
 In this analysis, we attempt to identify the impact of breaks on the following game.
 We do this by determining the win rates after wins vs losses.
 For the general playerbase, we have: